 I was so excited to find this vintage enamel jewelry while thrifting, as it’s hard to find!
 The statement flowers play well with the statement flower print of the dress.
 Fashion Tip: The 1940’s ladies loved their brooches and clip-on earrings!
-The shoes are also a thrift store score from years ago, but you can find similar here.
+My shoes are also a thrift store score from years ago

 My next 80’s dress needed a little more love before it could really shine.
 Check out the tutorial here to witness the full transformation!
 This dress is now one of my favorite refashions!

 My fabulous friend Katherine agreed to dress up for a 40’s-style photo shoot!
 Believe it or not, her outfit is NOT vintage but has lots of vintage flair!
 Fashion Tip: 1940’s ladies loved fitted blouses, skirts that reached around knee length, and snazzy belts!
 And you know what they loved even more?
 Red Lipstick and lots of it!
 Check out this fascinating article from vintagedancer.com for historical makeup tips and tricks!

 If you can’t find a 1940’s hat or simply want to cover a modern haircut, you can make your own “snood” hair net!
 Check out my tutorial here for what may be my favorite vintage accessory DIY!
 Daisies are optional extras.